weseek/growi-docker-compose/README.md

 Please be sure to access [Admin's guide - GROWI Docs](https://docs.growi.org/en/admin-guide/)([en](https://docs.growi.org/en/admin-guide/)/[ja](https://docs.growi.org/ja/admin-guide/)) and see 'Upgrade' section before upgrading.
 Sometimes you may have to deal with problems that may occur by yourself.

+Upgrading to v8 needs an extra step: MongoDB has to run as a replica set.
+The `docker-compose.yml` here is already set up for it, but an existing standalone MongoDB has to be converted — see [Upgrade to v8.0.x](https://docs.growi.org/en/admin-guide/upgrading/80x.html).

 ### Upgrading app container